Official-surya/Random-Password-Generator/README.md

 #### Title: Secure Random Password Generator Method_1
 ##### Description:
           This Python script generates strong, rendom password that meet your desired length and complexity requirements.
+          Create a Python program that generates random passwords based on user preferences.
+This project will help practise programming logic, string manipulation, and user interaction in Python.

 ##### Features:
 - **Customizable length:** Specify the desired length of your password(minimum 10 characters recommended).